So after about two weeks of playing with it these are all the things we’ve found out about Furby Booms.

 I didn’t realise it has a number of personalities and, depending on how you treat it, it will develop its character.
 Ours has spent the past two weeks dancing with Little Z. I’m not sure whether this means its going to become a little party Furby but it does look cute rocking away.
 So far we’ve discovered a cute calm type character, a very hyper character and one with a bit of a deep voice.
 The last ones my least favourite!
 Its a bit strange when they first start changing personalities as they let out a bit of a shriek, blink rapidly and then emerge with its new character.
 You do get used to this slight creepiness though.
 Eventually.

 They talk a LOT!

-The Furby Boom reacts to sound or touch or by pulling its tail and, that’s it, it’s up chattering non stop!
+The Furby Boom reacts to sound or touch or by pulling its tail and, that IS it!!
+It’s up chattering non stop!
 With our own little non stop 3 year old talker it’s quite something to watch them interact with each other.
 The Furby Boom can speak English and its own Furbish language.
 You get a little book with it and you can learn all the words too.
-There’s also a Furby app you can download called Furby which gives you the translation.
-I’ve caught the hubby many a night “just glancing” at all the words and then trying them out.
+There’s also a Furby app you can download called “Furby” which gives you the translation.
+I’m not sure if people do sit about studying the whole thing but I’ve caught the hubby many a night “just glancing” at all the words and then trying them out.

 They don’t walk

 Thank God.
 At first I was slightly disappointed to see that it doesn’t walk.
 It does all its jigging on the spot and rocks from side to side.
 I thought it might be cute to see it walk around the room but it does so much and talks so much that I think I’m glad it can’t just walk where it wants demanding attention.
 Actually, I think I’d be pretty freaked out if I suddenly found it had climbed my stairs during the night and was trying to wake me up in the morning.
 Still…that aside, if they ever make another model it might be nice to add a cute walking feature.
 (Please don’t let it climb stairs though).